The web's awash with free script fonts, so you need to sort the wheat from the chaff. We round up the best cursive fonts here.

 With all of this in mind we've selected a handful of brilliant script fonts.
 They're all free to use commercially - not just in personal projects.
 And they all have at least some degree of type-hinting and/or kerning applied by the type designer.
 (Well, actually our final choice breaks this rule, but as you'll see it's well worth it...)

-So read on, check out our list and let us know if you've spotted any cool cursive fonts we should add to it!
+So read on and let us know if you've spotted any cool cursive fonts we should add to our list.

 A stylised, yet legible font, Allura is the script format of the Allura Pro family.
 Designed by Rob Leuschke, Allura is a great option for use on invitations and as a display typeface.